-We decided to visit at the end of September during their Fried Chicken Festival, being foodies that we are and we couldn't have been happier with our decision.
-Despite the weather still being extremely hot, lines were short, hotel accommodations were affordable and bourbon street only slightly had that infamous vomit smell to it...
-So for us that was a win, win!
-No matter when you decide to visit New Orleans, I promise you this: There will always be a party going on with the best live music and the food will be so full of flavor, it will blow your mind!
+We decided to visit at the end of September during their Fried Chicken Festival; being foodies that we are-and, we couldn't have been happier with our decision.
+Despite the weather still being extremely hot, lines were short, hotel accommodations were affordable, and bourbon street only slightly had that infamous vomit smell.
+So for us, that was a win, win!
+No matter when you decide to visit New Orleans, I promise you this: There will always be a party going on with the best live music, and the food will be so full of flavor, it will blow your mind!

-Transportation from the airport: I have to hand it to New Orleans, most organized airport we've been to!
+Transportation from the airport: I have to hand it to New Orleans, the most organized airport we've been to!
 So easy to navigate...
-They even have a designated area for App related pick ups 🙌🏽 so we knew exactly where to wait for our Uber 💃🏽🕺🏽
+They even have a designated area for App related pickups 🙌🏽, so we knew exactly where to wait for our Uber. 💃🏽🕺🏽

 Day 1 -- Exploring The French Quarter & sailing the Mississippi River to Algiers Point...

-After breakfast, check into your hotel or if it's too early drop your bags off.
+After breakfast, check into your hotel, or if it's too early, drop your bags off.
 We stayed in the downtown area, walking distance to the French Quarter.
-If you're looking to party all night then staying in the French Quarter is ideal for you, we knew we wanted a sound free sleep, so we opted for the more relaxed downtown area stay.
-During the next 4 days we'll be doing a lot of walking so I recommend comfortable shoes.
-Now that we're luggage free, let's start exploring Nola at its core-- strolling around the French Quarter!
-Grab a welcome early morning frozen drink at Erin Rose-- Open 21 hours and known to have great po' boy ( a traditional Louisiana sandwich) but my favorite thing there is their frozen Irish coffee... so good!
+If you're looking to party all night, then staying in the French Quarter is ideal for you.
+We knew we wanted a sound free sleep, so we opted for the more relaxed downtown area.
+During the next 4 days, we'll be doing a lot of walking, so I recommend comfortable shoes.
+Now that we're luggage-free, let's start exploring Nola at its core-- strolling around the French Quarter!
+Grab a welcome early morning frozen drink at Erin Rose-- Open 21 hours and known to have great po' boy (a traditional Louisiana sandwich).
+Still, my favorite thing there is their frozen Irish coffee... so good!

-Traveling with kids & Heat survival tip: If you're traveling to New Orleans during summer and the heat gets to ya or it starts to rain out of nowhere...the best spot to cool off at ( besides a restaurant/ bar ) is the aquarium...
+Traveling with kids & Heat survival tip: If you're traveling to New Orleans during summer, the best spot to cool off at (besides a restaurant/ bar) is the aquarium...
 The AC is always blasting in there!
-Plus you get to see cute little sea creatures.
-The aquarium is also a great google maps location point to find the ferry area stop to cruise the Mississippi River.
-This general area has outdoor festivals ( in this case, the fried chicken festival), shopping malls and restaurants.
+Plus, you get to see cute little sea creatures.
+The aquarium is also an excellent google map location point to find the ferry area stop to cruise the Mississippi River.
+This general area has outdoor festivals (in this case, the fried chicken festival), shopping malls, and restaurants.

-Near the aquarium, on canal street take the ferry and sail the Mississippi River. *Money saving tip: instead of booking a cruise to sail the Mississippi, take the local ferry for just $2! & get a view of Nola from Algiers point.
-Ferry leaves every 30min and coming back every 15min
+Near the aquarium, on canal street, take the ferry and sail the Mississippi River. *Money-saving tip: instead of booking a cruise to sail the Mississippi, take the local ferry for just $2! & get Nola's view from Algiers point.
+The ferry leaves every 30min and coming back every 15min.

 Once on Algiers Point, you can find local bars and restaurants.
-The vibe on this part of town is way less touristy and very local, there's really not much happening.
-We were full so instead of eating we decided to go on a hunt for colorful houses.
-We found 3 main areas with beautiful vivid colorful houses; throughout this itinerary, I'll share all these locations with you.
-Beginning with Algiers Point -- our favorite homes were on De la Ronde street , Vallette street and Oliver street.
+The vibe in this part of town is way less touristy and very local; there's really not much happening.
+We were full, so instead of eating, we decided to hunt for colorful houses.
+We found 3 main areas with beautiful vivid, colorful houses; throughout this itinerary, I'll share all these locations with you.
+Beginning with Algiers Point -- our favorite homes were on De la Ronde street, Vallette street, and Oliver street.
 Take a look at the beauties we found!